tomwillfixit/atomci/README.md

 # atomci

-*** This is a work in progress. ***
+*** This is a work in progress.
+Literally just threw this shit together. ***

-Aim : Use docker-compose to setup a Atom Container and CI pipeline components
+Aim : Use docker-compose to setup a Atom Editor (http://atom.io) for development and management of CI pipeline components

-The plan is to use docker-compose to create a complete scaled-down CI pipeline which can be managed directly from Atom.
+docker-compose simplifies the creation of a complete scaled-down CI pipeline which is portable, deployable and throwaway-able.

 The Pipeline would consist of the following containers :

 Atom : Used as is or with pre-baked packages installed.
 There are a number of terminal and shell packages that allow the user to run scripts or terminal commands.
 In the compose file the docker and docker-compose commands are shared into the Atom container.

-Build : TBD
+Build : TBD.
+Includes build tools needed to create artifacts such as documentation, rpms and containers.

-unittest  : TBD
+unittest  : TBD.
+Includes all static analysis and unit test tools.

-systemtest  : TBD
+systemtest  : TBD.
+May include one or more containers which represents a environment for system testing.

 Jenkins Slave : TBD